AdamGoldsmith/cloud-gitlab/README.md

 4. The easiest way to allow internal instances to reach the internet for tasks such as installing/upgrading software is to enable Cloud NAT.
 Currently, there is no Ansible module to create a Cloud Gateway NAT resource.
 A Cloud Router resource called `project-router` is automatically created during the [`base_create.yml`](playbooks/base/base_create.yml) playbook, however a Cloud Gateway needs to be manually created to use it.
 It is recommended that as soon as the `create_base.yml` playbook has completed, you create the Cloud Gateway or else the internal instances will fail to install any software.
 Here's an example using the GCP Console:
 ![Alt text](images/Cloud-Gateway.jpg "Creating Cloud Gateway") *I am considering off-loading this step to Terraform or using the `uri` module with the correct API call but until then this is a known issue*

+5. The load balancer doesn't have an associated health check defined for the Vault service as it uses HTTPS to query its status.
+There are ways to configure HTTPS health checks but I haven't pursued this yet.
+As it stands, when connecting to the vault service, the configured load balancer will hit any of the backend vault instances which is usually OK as Vault redirects traffic to the active instance.
+Problems may arise if the state of the Vault instance being targetted is unhealthy/sealed/uninitialised/etc, so be aware of this.